mahdimehrabi/g-interview/Readme.md

 we used a file for storing counters for recovering data in case of shutting down the service, and we flush data to it every 1 minute not for every message to get best performance
 ### Destination 2 (PostgreSQL,TimescaleDB)
+Used timescaleDB to get the best performance <br>
+Used PGX because this package have the best performance for interaction to postgres databases . <br>
+Flushing data to database using batch inserting because inserting row by row for big amount of data is not a good idea.

 # Architecture and Design Patterns